ScottShao/antispoofing.verification.gmm/readme.rst

 .. note::

-  You can do this in parallel with step 5 above as it only depends on the input features pre-calculated at step 3
+  You can do this in parallel with the step above as it only depends on the input features pre-calculated at step 3

 Generate the models for all clients::

-  $ ./bin/enrol.py results/dct results/models
+  $ ./bin/enrol.py results/dct results/ubm.hdf5 results/models

 If you think the above job is too slow, you can throw it at the grid as well::

-  $ ./bin/jman --array= ./script/enrol.py results/dct results/models --grid
+  $ ./bin/jman --array=35 ./script/enrol.py results/dct results/ubm.hdf5 results/models --grid

 Scoring
 -------